 Opening Night: The Slavic Soul

 Dvořák Symphony No. 7

 The Akron Symphony Orchestra and Music Director Christopher Wilkins will bring Beethoven, Brahms and Wagner to the concert stage as we present Die Meistersinger on October 6 at 8 p.m.

 Christopher Wilkins, conductor

 Gould Burchfield Gallery

 Hindemith Mathis der Maler

 With projected imagery

 Our Pops series is one that you will not want to miss this season.
-From our annual holiday concert, to an evening with The Cleveland Jazz Orchestra, and the Northeast Ohio debut of Video Games Live, it is going to be a season of enjoyment for all ages.
+From our annual holiday concert, to an evening with the Cleveland Jazz Orchestra, and the Northeast Ohio debut of Video Games Live, it is going to be a season of enjoyment for all ages.
 Click on an individual concert to purchase single tickets.